JackKelly/light-speed-io/README.md

 See [`planned_design.md`](planned_design.md) for more info on the planned design.
 And please see [this blogpost](https://jack-kelly.com/blog/2023-07-28-speeding-up-zarr) for my motivations for wanting to help speed up Zarr.

+# Benchmarks

+Hardware:
+- Epyc 9124 (16 physical cores, 64 MB L3, 3 GHz base)
+- PCIe 5 SSD for benchmarking (1 TB Crucial T700 with heatsink)
+- 64 GB RAM (4800 MT/s)

+Task:
+- Read data from 500 files, each file is 41,214,400 bytes, using a block size of 262,144 bytes.

+Results:
+- `object_store`: 6.045 GiB/s
+- `LSIO` (using 8 worker threads): 11.2 GiB/s

+See [this issue](https://github.com/JackKelly/light-speed-io/issues/50#issuecomment-1992230414) for more details of the benchmarking.

 # Roadmap

 (This will almost certainly change!)